Facebook Fake News won it for Trump? That's a Zombie theory

-The platforms’ propagation of bogus “news” is the latest "blame anyone except us" theory to account for the election of Donald Trump.
-Having already blamed Vladimir Putin, John Comey and Julian Assange for Hillary Clinton’s defeat, bien pensant opinion has moved onto blaming Facebook and Google.
+The propagation of bogus “news” through social networks is the latest "blame anyone except us" theory to account for the election of Donald Trump.
+Having already blamed Vladimir Putin, James Comey, and Julian Assange for Hillary Clinton’s defeat, bien pensant opinion has moved onto blaming Facebook and Google.
 But something doesn't quite add up here.

 Before we examine the evidence that "post-fact" internet stories turned tens of millions of Americans' brains into mush, let's start with a few undisputed, but still unsettling, aspects to this story.